openfoundry-ai/model_manager/README.md

 ## Known issues
 - [ ]  Querying within Model Manager currently only works with text-based model - doesn’t work with multimodal, image generation, etc.
-- [ ]  Long HF model names (longer than 50 characters) and names with special characters other  than `-` breaks.
 - [ ]  Model versions are static.
 - [ ]  Querying endpoints with different expected formats
 - [ ]  Deleting a model is not instant, it may show up briefly after it was queued for deletion